boris-spas/prettymd/README.md

 ## Known Issues
   - Because the pretty printer is implemented with a visitor pattern, there can be misbehaviour if the markdown file contains many nested items.
+E.g. a bold item inside a link description inside a list inside a list and so on.
   - The Atlassian Commonmark parser loses the information if a heading is an alternative heading.

     ```